 How Is the Training Delivered?

-10559NAT is not available online although there is a requirement to do the final theoretical assessment online in class (training provider will provide you with the necessary equipment to make that happen).
+10852NAT Course in Working Safely with Asbestos Containing Materials is not available online although there is a requirement to do the final theoretical assessment online in a face to face class environment (your training provider will provide you with the necessary equipment to make that happen).
 You must complete the theoretical and practical training face to face.
 The program includes classroom instruction and practical application.

 To complete the program, you need to enrol through an approved registered training organisation (RTO).
-Only enrol in courses by Energy Skills.
+Only enrol in courses approved by E-Oz Energy Skills Australia.

 Why Do You Need to Complete an Asbestos Containing Materials Course?

-10559NAT is a requirement for tradespeople working with ACMs.
+10852NAT Course in Working Safely with Asbestos Containing Materials is a mandated requirement for Plumbers and Electricians working in the ACT.
 Asbestos remains an ongoing threat to the community, especially for those who work in the construction industry.

 If left undisturbed, ACMs do not create a significant health risk.
 However, when workers handle the materials improperly, tiny fibres may become airborne.